braineering/sostream/README.md

 where *FRNDS* is the friendships data source, *POSTS* is the posts data source, *CMNTS* is the comments data source, *LIKES* is the likes data source, *K* is the rank size for the 2nd query, *D* is the delay for the 2nd query, and *CONF* is the optional YAML configuration file (i.e. /config/app-config.yaml).
 Notice that only relative paths are accepted.

-Alternatively, launch the app, running:
+For test and debugging, launch the app, running:

->./run.sh DATA K D (CONF)
+>./exec.sh DATA K D (CONF)

 where *DATA* is the folder containing the dataset (friendships.dat, posts.dat, comments.dat and likes.dat), *K* is the rank size for the 2nd query, *D* is the delay for the 2nd query, and *CONF* is the optional YAML configuration file (i.e. /config/app-config.yaml).

-Note that: the script *run* is responsible of start/stop Apache Flink; you do not need to start/stop it manually.
+Note that: the scripts *run* and *exec* is responsible of start/stop Apache Flink; you do not need to start/stop it manually.

 ## Configure an AWS EC2 instance
 Run the *AWS configuration* script

 >./aws.sh configure EC2 (PEM-KEY)

 where *EC2* is the public DNS of your AWS EC2 instance, and *PEM-KEY* is the .pem file used to establish the SSH connection.
-By default, the script looks for the key stored in $HOME/.ssh/debs.pem.
+By default, the script looks for the key stored in $HOME/.ssh/sostream.pem.

 After the script execution, your EC2 instance is ready for code deployment.